-Our societal fabric has long been imprinted with a belief that education is a limited phase.
-After education comes employment, responsibility and commitments.
+Our societal fabric has long been imprinted with the belief that education is a limited phase.
+After education comes employment, responsibility & commitments.
 Life is, for the most part, perceived to be composed of watertight components.
 But not anymore.
 Udacity strives to change that perception by creating attainable, economical and captivating courses for higher education for students across the globe with the help of learning management software.

 What is Udacity?

 Rooted in the philosophy that education is a fundamental right and that education and employment are symbiotic, Udacity offers individuals the opportunity to scale their careers, by taking vibrant, hands-on courses.
 Less listening and more doing forms the foundation of their programmes.
 Although the company was originally started to provide university-style courses to knowledge seekers, the company overhauled its strategy in the winter of 2013, announcing instead that it would focus on vocational courses for professionals by offering nano degrees.
 The very next year, it announced a partnership with Georgia Institute of Technology, offering its first Massive Online Open Degree, a master’s degree priced at $7,000.

 What Technology Powers Udacity?

 There is no sacrosanct technology stack for players in the learning space when it comes to learning management software.
 There is an array of permutations you could use to build a successful platform.
 Coursera, an ed tech player, has a technology stack like Udacity’s but layers its stack with additional technologies like Hadoop and Cassandra.
 Udemy, yet another online learning platform, features a vastly different technology suite, with frameworks like Django, Celery and Twitter Bootstrap.